 Your Natural Building Project

-If you're going to try to get financing please make sure you're building somewhere where the value of the land is high enough to make it work for the bank.
+If you're going to try to get financing make sure you're building somewhere where the value is high enough for the bank.

-If you're going to hire a contractor talk to them well in advance to make sure they're willing to take on the project and that the bank will be willing to work with them.
+If you're hiring a contractor talk to them well in advance.
+Also make sure they're willing to take on the project.
+Too, make sure the bank will be willing to work with them.

-If you need to consider starting small and scaling up once the initial building is done.
-Once you've got an occupancy permit the value is established and you can borrow based on equity to expand the place.
-Just make sure you account for future expansion in your initial plans.
+Consider starting small and scaling up.
+Once you've got an occupancy permit the value is established.
+After that you can borrow based on equity to expand.
+Just account for the future expansion in your initial plans.

-Most importantly make sure you share values and a vision for how you want to live and what type of house will work for you.
-If you can't compromise on things that will prevent your build then you might have larger problems.
-Learning to work together in your marriage towards common goals is essential if you're going to take on such a large project.
+Most importantly make sure you share values and a vision.
+Understand each other.
+Ask how you want to live.
+Too, what type of house work for everyone.
+Be honest.
+If you can't compromise on things you might have larger problems.
+Learning to work together in your marriage towards common goals is essential.
+This is especially true if you're taking on such a large project.

-Good luck on your build and if you have any questions or comments about my 2022 natural building update or anything else please contact me with them.
-You can see more about my home design and other designs as well as my other work under my portfolio.
+Good luck on your build and if you have any questions about my 2022 natural building update please contact me.
+You can see more about my home design and other designs under my portfolio.